MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 The Quantum Development Kit (QDK) comes with the [quantum machine learning library](xref:microsoft.quantum.libraries.overview#quantum-machine-learning-library) that gives you the ability to run hybrid quantum-classical machine learning experiments.
 The library includes samples and tutorials, and provides the necessary tools to implement a new hybrid quantum–classical algorithm, the circuit-centric quantum classifier, to solve supervised classification problems.

+### Hybrid quantum computing

+Azure Quantum now the ability to mix classical and quantum computation and unlock a new generation of hybrid algorithms, bringing research and experimentation with the current generation of quantum computers into a new and exciting phase.
+The [Integrated hybrid model](xref:microsoft.quantum.hybrid.integrated) allows you to write your quantum program to make real-time decisions based on mid-circuit measurements while the qubits remain alive.
+For more information, see [Hybrid quantum computing](xref:microsoft.quantum.overview.hybrid).

 ## How does quantum computing solve problems?

 Quantum computers are controllable quantum mechanical devices that exploit the properties of quantum physics to perform computations.
 For some computational tasks, quantum computing provides exponential speedups.
 These speedups are possible thanks to three phenomena from quantum mechanics: superposition, interference, and entanglement.